Mark V. Pauly: Career

 Pauly received his AB from Xavier University in 1963, his MA from the University of Delaware in 1965, and a PhD in economics from the University of Virginia in 1967.

 Pauly is a co-editor-in-chief of the International Journal of Health Care Finance and Economics and an associate editor of the Journal of Risk and Uncertainty.
 He has served on Institute of Medicine panels on public accountability for health insurers under Medicare and on improving the financing of vaccines.
 Pauly is a former member of the advisory committee to the Agency for Health Care Research and Quality, and most recently a member of the Medicare Technical Advisory Panel.

-Pauly is a former commissioner on the Physician Payment Review Commission and an active member of the Institute of Medicine.
+Pauly is a former commissioner of the Physician Payment Review Commission and an active member of the Institute of Medicine.
 He is Professor of Health Care Systems, Insurance and Risk Management, and Business and Public Policy at the Wharton School and Professor of Economics in the School of Arts and Sciences at the University of Pennsylvania.
 In 2005, he and Philip A. Rea co-founded the Roy and Diana Vagelos Program in Life Sciences and Management and continues to serve as Emeritus Faculty Co-Director.